 Pengyuan Liu (volunteers coordinator)

-Dr James Wheeler (equality and diversity, social events chair)
+Dr James Wheeler (equality and diversity)